sanaraya/devops-hol/Hands-on lab/HOL step-by-step - OSS DevOps.md

     ![The previously mentioned options are selected on the Jenkins New Item page.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image81.png "Jenkins New Item page")

-8. In the **Source Code Management** section, choose Git and specify your GitHub repository URL.
+8. On the **Source Code Management** tab, choose Git and specify your GitHub repository URL.
 Choose **Add** to configure your credentials.

     ![Screenshot of the Source Code Management panel.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image82.png "Source code management")